 The Governance Initiative seeks to improve participation in the political and policy process, reduce leakages in public programs, and increase state capacity.
-J-PAL affiliates and other selected researchers are invited to submit full research projects, pilot studies, and travel/proposal development grants by 5pm ET Friday, March 4, 2016.
+The Spring 2016 request for proposals is now closed.
+The next call for proposals will be announced in June and due in September 2016.

 The Governance Review Paper summarizes empirically rigorous academic literature on political economy and governance issues in low-income countries and identifies gaps in the literature which...

 Performance pay for tax officials in Punjab, Pakistan significantly increased tax revenues without harming taxpayer satisfaction.

 On January 7-8, close to a hundred participants attended J-PAL’s conference “Innovations in Public Sector Management: Evidence on Social Protection Programs” in Delhi, India.

 While increased community participation has been advocated as a way to improve the quality of public projects and services, evidence from randomized evaluations provides very mixed results about its...

 Oriana Bandiera specializes in the design of field experiments to evaluate how individual behavior is shaped by monetary incentives and social relationships.